anudeepnikku/CS310-pa02-summer2020/README.txt

 Self Evaluation
 --------------------------------------

-This is 5% of you assignment
+This Readme.txt is 5% of you assignment

 1. Name: